princesingh520/zomato_Restaurant_Survivor/README.md

 Aggregate Rating: Target variable (rating of the restaurant).

-Download the dataset from here or use your own dataset.
+Download the dataset from Kaggle.

-Installation
+### Installation
 Clone the repository:

 bash